kevinwatson/rails-microservices-book/030-chapter-02.md

 end
 ```

-**Serialized Data**
+*Serialized Data*

-Note that the data below is a string representation of the binary encoding.
+The data below is a string representation of the binary encoding.

 ```console
 # Person 1